-3) right of the rightholder, deriving from clause 1) of this section, to terminate a contract entered into with a collective management organisation, or claim withdrawal of the rights or categories of rights transferred to the collective management organisation with regard to one or several types of works, objects of related rights or territories of the choice of the rightholder, provided that the rightholder serves reasonable notice in advance not exceeding six months;

-4) if there are amounts due to the rightholder for exploitation which occurred before the entry into force of the termination of the contract or withdrawal of rights or under a licence agreement which was entered into before entry into force of the given termination or withdrawal, the rights of the rightholder deriving from § 798.

-subsections $79^{9}(1)$ -(8), §§ 7912, 79^{14} , 79^{22} and subsections $87^{1}(2)$ and (3) of this Act shall survive; 5) collective management organisations shall not restrict the exercise of the rights provided for in clauses 3) and 4) of this section by requiring that the exercise of rights or categories of rights or types of works and objects of related rights be entrusted to another collective management organisation due to the termination of the contract or due to withdrawal, except in the cases specified in subsection 79 (3) of this Act;

-6) if a rightholder agrees with a collective management organisation on exercise of the rights of the rightholder, the rightholder shall give a consent, in a format which can be reproduced in writing, specifically for each right or category of rights, types of works or objects of related rights.

-(2) The time limit provided for in clause (1) 3) of this section shall apply unless the collective management organisation has decided that the given termination or withdrawal of rights will enter into force only at the end of the financial year.
+- 3) right of the rightholder, deriving from clause 1) of this section, to terminate a contract entered into with a collective management organisation, or claim withdrawal of the rights or categories of rights transferred to the collective management organisation with regard to one or several types of works, objects of related rights or territories of the choice of the rightholder, provided that the rightholder serves reasonable notice in advance not exceeding six months; - 4) if there are amounts due to the rightholder for exploitation which occurred before the entry into force of the termination of the contract or withdrawal of rights or under a licence agreement which was entered into before entry into force of the given termination or withdrawal, the rights of the rightholder deriving from § 79, subsections 79(1)-(8), §§ 7912, 79, 79 and subsections 87(2) and (3) of this Act shall survive; 5) collective management organisations shall not restrict the exercise of the rights provided for in clauses - 5) collective management organisations shall not restrict the exercise of the rights provided for in clauses 3) and 4) of this section by requiring that the exercise of rights or categories of rights or types of works and objects of related rights be entrusted to another collective management organisation due to the termination of the contract or due to withdrawal, except in the cases specified in subsection 79 (3) of this Act; - 6) if a rightholder agrees with a collective management organisation on exercise of the rights of the rightholder, the rightholder shall give a consent, in a format which can be reproduced in writing, specifically for each right or category of rights, types of works or objects of related rights. - (2) The time limit provided for in clause (1) 3) of this section shall apply unless the collective management organisation has decided that the given termination or withdrawal of rights will enter into force only at the end of the financial year.

-§ 792.
+§ 79.
 Membership rules of collective management organisations